Jennifer Weitzel, MS, RN — Founder & Chair

 Tim lives and works in Madison, Wisconsin.
 He is deeply passionate about continuing to help and develop relations with the many people he now considers friends and family in Haiti.
 He has been volunteering with HMH in an overall support role since 2012.
 “During my first trip to Haiti, I noticed how genuinely appreciative our Haitian partners were which has subsequently fueled my passion and commitment to HMH.
 Our work extends beyond our time in Haiti, as HMH is continually willing and trying to find ways to help.”

 An interior designer and the owner/operator of Designs by Mary Parry, Mary resides in Beloit, Wisconsin, with her family.
 “I am in awe of the resilience and graciousness of the people in Haiti.
 As it says in Matthew 25:40, ‘The King will reply, “I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.”’
-That verse always comes to mind when I’m working on sponsorship activities for the orphanage: God wants me to be his vessel for those children.”
+That verse always comes to mind when I’m working on sponsorship activities.”

 Men anpil chay pa lou.